isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1186.md

 ---
-title: MEGAPOS - MEGAPOS Pro on Tablet
+title: Shortcuts Version 8 - Shortcuts Fusion Live
 permalink: /productivity-solutions-grant/solutionrepo/solution1186
 ---

 ### Description

-A cost-effective POS solution that comes with sleek hardware, feature-rich software and top service.
-MEGAPOS offers you an opportunity to upgrade to a modern productivity tool engineered and tested for the new retail economy in this post-Covid CB period.
+Shortcuts Fusion/SMART is a salon management solution for hair beauty spa and retail businesses.
+The solution includes functions from appointment booking to point of sales to clients management to inventory to marketing to report and more.
+Functions can be both online and offline.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Megasafe_20200300_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Serixx_Annex_3_CR_wef_8_July_2021_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria